 - Have a guest to bring expertise to the conversation

 One simple way to promote your webinar is to use your attendee's network.
 Use social shares during registration or during your webinar.
 You can also suggest email forwards.

-- Add a "learn more during our webinar" CTA in your most-viewed related blog posts
+- Add a "learn more during our webinar" CTA in your blog posts

-- Add a blog widget or clickable image in your blog sidebar or a the bottom of each post
+- Add a blog widget or clickable image to your site

-- If the topic fits, ask a high-level employee, or even your CEO, to publish a (short) LinkedIn post.
-LinkedIn posts, once published, will the notify the entire network.
+- ask a high-level employee, or even your CEO, to publish a LinkedIn post

-- Build a Twitter list you find relevant and then reach out to them or create a Twitter Ad.
+- Build a relevant Twitter list and reach out to them

 Webinar related & market communities

-- Slack channels.
-Same as LinkedIn, you should bring value to the community.
-In general, it is better if you are already active in those groups.
+- Slack channels, it is better if you are already active in those groups

 - Growthhackers.com or Inbound.org